iAbhishek91/learn-istio/docs/07a-virtualService.md

 - When we create a virtual service, we send these to IstioD or Pilot in control-plane, and in turn Istiod will distribute those configuration to proxies.
 - Under the hood, the job is done by Envoy, Istio is just distributing those configuration to all the Envoy proxy in an efficient manner.
+- Kubernetes services(service discovery) are no where replaced by Istio VirtualService(as it applies routing rules using label selectors).
+The envoy proxy still need to use kubernetes service to identify the pods however it can apply some dynamic rules.
+- OPTIONAL: only if you want to configure dynamic routing rules, then only virtual service is required.

 > NOTE: K8S service are nothing to do with Istio VirtualService.
 They are completely independent, different and unrelated.